-Beginning July 1, 2011, the nursing facility level of care criteria for public payment of long-term care will change due to 2009 legislative changes, becoming more stringent.
-This change will affect the most independent people who would receive publicly funded nursing facility services or long-term care services in the community through programs such as the elderly waiver, CADI, or TBI.
+Beginning January 1, 2014, the nursing facility level-of-care criteria for public payment of longterm care will become more stringent due to 2009 legislative changes.
+This change will affect the most independent people who would receive publicly funded nursing facility services or longterm care services in the community through programs such as the elderly waiver, CADI, or BI.
 An alternative for some individuals aged 65 years or older whose eligibility for MA is affected by this change will be available through the essential community supports program.
+The essential community supports program will provide up to \$400 per month for essential services needed to live in the community.